Kirkwood Club Handbook

 Information and specific forms that Student Life needs on a semester or annual basis will be requested from the Student Life office and sent to the advisor of each group.

 Only registered students or faculty/staff may initiate the establishment of a new student club or organization.
-A club is eligible to form when there are five interested students and an eligible faculty/staff member of the college to serve as advisor.
+A club is eligible to form when there are three interested students and an eligible faculty/staff member of the college to serve as advisor.
 The process starts by filling out a New Club or Organization Application.
 Once filled out and signed by the student leader and proposed advisor, Student Life will set up a meeting with a minimum of one student and one advisor to talk through specifics and grant “pending” status to the group.

 Pending status can be granted to a club that meets the minimum requirements, has submitted a New Club or Organization Application, and has completed a meeting with the Student Life office but has not yet established a club constitution or submitted a group roster and related information.
 Pending status allows groups to post one flyer on designated boards and/or reserve one table on campus for the sole purpose of promoting an upcoming informational kick-off meeting.
 Pending status does not, however, give clubs the approval to host events, post flyers, or table for any reason other than to promote the initial informational meeting.
 Once the informational meeting takes place, the club constitution can be created, which would help the club move to “active” status upon approval.
+The club becomes fully active when the constitution is complete, signed and submitted.
+The club needs to submit a roster (with at least five students) by the next roster deadline in order for the club to maintain its active status.
+Failure to complete the roster by the next roster deadline will make the club inactive.

 Until pending or active status has been granted to a club or organization, the group may not post flyers, host meetings, or otherwise promote the proposed group.
 Doing so will prevent the group from getting organized, as it would suspend the group before getting started.